-If you manage a rental property in BC, tenant turnover can be one of the biggest challenges.
+If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

-Every vacancy doesn’t just mean lost rental income — it also piles on marketing expenses, cleaning fees, and extra wear & tear on your property.
+Every vacancy means more than lost rental income — it also piles on turnover costs like marketing expenses, cleaning fees, and repairs due to extra wear & tear on your property.

 What if you could break the cycle and keep tenants longer?

-In this blog, we reveal 9 proven strategies to minimize rental turnover and make sure your property stands out in the Canadian rental market.
+In this blog, we reveal 9 proven strategies any property owner can use to minimize rental turnover.

 What is Tenant Turnover?